10 Steps to Mitigate Natural Disaster Damage

 Fortunately, there's a wealth of information out there to help historic property owners minimize the impact to their building as well as strengthen their building's resistance to extreme wind, rain, and other climatic forces.

-4. Secure your property.
-Your two most important tasks immediately following a hurricane are to ensure the safety and security of people working on site, and to keep valuable or important building fabric from the debris heap.
+4. After: Secure your property.
+Your two most important tasks immediately following a natural disaster are to ensure the safety and security of people working on site, and to keep valuable or important building fabric from the debris heap.
 Saving architectural fragments, building materials, decorative plaster, etc. can help with restoration later.